Ngnghm/ngnghm.github.io/_src/posts/2015-08-03-chapter-2-save-our-souls.md

 — most user-visible application state, most of the time, seems to be preserved from one session to the next, without the user having to issue any explicit command to "save" anything.
-Desktop apps still tend o display a counter-productive "recovery" menu at startup, though.
+Desktop apps still tend to display a counter-productive "recovery" menu at startup, though.
 And more annoyingly, this apparent persistence still doesn't cover the most frequent case these days of people typing things: input forms and message boxes in web pages.
-Also, the "catastrophic" events are covered include so predictable the event as is the eventual death of each and every piece of hardware (and software, too!).
+Also, the "catastrophic" events are covered include so predictable the event as is the eventual death of each and every piece of hardware
+— and of each and every software project and service-providing business.
-Yet, content with expectations from this _apparent_ persistence, users can easily be fooled, like Ngnghm was, into believing that Human computer systems are just as good as Houyhnhnm computing systems in this regard;
+Yet, content with expectations from this _apparent_ persistence, users can easily be fooled, like Ngnghm was initially, into believing that Human computer systems are just as good as Houyhnhnm computing systems in this regard;
-and just like Ngnghm, they can be led to believe that failures are due to incompetence on their part, rather than to the part of the computing system developers.
+and just like Ngnghm, they can be led to believe that failures are due to incompetence on their part, rather than on the part of the computing system developers.

-Well, at least, that's how the Houyhnhnm see things: whether or not you can assign blame to any one in particular for the situation of Human computer systems, this situation is deeply dysfunctional.
+Well, at least, that's how the Houyhnhnm see things: whether or not you can assign blame to any person in particular for the situation of Human computer systems, this situation is deeply dysfunctional.
 Actually, the Houyhnhnm also have something to say if you cannot assign personal blame for it — and it doesn't look like you can: